Key mixed migration characteristics

-Recent trends show that to avoid the TFG/Al-Shabaab checkpoints mounted in Lower Shabelle and Hiraan regions of South-Central Somalia, as well as checkpoints in Puntland, some migrants travel by air to Barberra and Hargeisa; a means that is increasingly considered conveniently safe, timely and cost-effective compared to travel by road.
+Recent trends show that to escape sporadic attacks and insecurity in Lower Shabelle and Hiraan regions of South-Central Somalia, as well as checkpoints in Puntland, some migrants travel by air to Barberra and Hargeisa; a means that is increasingly considered conveniently safe, timely and cost-effective compared to travel by road.

 Risks and vulnerabilities of mixed migration in Somaliland

 In recent years there have been well-documented reports of robbery and violence towards migrants coming to and passing through Somaliland.